Terms of Business

 7.2 Please note that we record our time spent on preparing the letter of engagement, the preparation of narratives for our bills, providing a breakdown of our bills or our time, complying with the Money Laundering Rules, and other similar matters relating to a particular item of work.

 7.3 Our fees are exclusive of VAT and disbursements.
-Disbursements may include payments made on the client’s behalf to third parties such as court fees, counsel’s fees and bank charges.
+Disbursements may include payments made on your behalf to third parties such as court fees, counsel’s fees and bank charges.
 Other miscellaneous charges also include photocopying, scanning, printing and faxing etc.

 7.4 All routine letters, e-mails, faxes, telephone calls and messages and/or text messages which are made or received are charged at one tenth of the applicable hourly rate per item plus VAT if they take less than six minutes to deal with.
 If a letter, e-mail, fax, text message or telephone call, telephone message takes more than six minutes to deal with, it will be charged at the appropriate timed proportion of the standard hourly rate in units of six minutes.

-7.5 In certain circumstances a higher rate may be agreed and applied when factors such as the nature of the transaction and its complexity will be taken into account.
+7.5 In certain circumstances a higher rate may be agreed with you and applied when factors such as the nature of the transaction and its complexity will be taken into account.

-7.6 The solicitor responsible for the work will provide the relevant hourly rates for the main fee-earners doing the work.
+7.6 The solicitor responsible for your work will give you the relevant hourly rates for the main fee-earners doing your work.
 By way of indication, the range of our current standard hourly rates are:

-i) Grade A Fee Earner (more than 8 years PQE) – £500 plus VAT per hour;
+i) Partner/Solicitors over 8 years PQE – £550 plus VAT per hour;

-ii) Grade B Fee Earner (more than 4 years PQE) – £350 plus VAT per hour;
+ii) Solicitors over 4 years PQE – £400 plus VAT per hour;

-iii) Grade C Fee Earner (less than 4 years PQE) – £250 plus VAT per hour;
+iii) Solicitors under 4 years PQE – £300 plus VAT per hour;

-7.7 These rates will apply to the work we do, unless the client is notified of different rates.
+7.7 These rates will apply to the work we do for you unless you are notified of different rates.

 Matter not concluded